-Today I did well over 300 miles (maybe six hours) of driving through almost NOTHING, and I mean NOTHING … but prairie… I drove through maybe three ‘gas station towns’ (ones that seem to consist of little else), saw very little traffic, and for miles and miles …..
+Today I did well over 300 miles (maybe six hours???) with most of it driving through almost NOTHING, and I mean NOTHING … but prairie… I drove past maybe three ‘gas station towns’ (ones that seem to consist of little else), saw very little traffic, and for miles and miles …..
 NOT EVEN COWS!!!
-It’s one of those things that is definitely worth doing, ONCE… (would be better in an RV)
+It’s one of those things that is definitely worth doing, ONCE… (would be better in an RV, because… bathrooms)

 While driving around however I realized I just didn’t have time to do it all, as my rental in Canada, which was already paid for, started June 1, whether I was there or not — and my trip so far, with all the pit stops, which is the only reason TO do a road-trip, was taking way too long.
 Also, having not scheduled in any rest days, I was starting to get a bit road fatigued after five straight days of driving.
 Also, my thinking was that if I spent the two days in Yellowstone I wouldn’t be able to spend any real time in Glacier National Park, nor at Banff… but would have to do a forced drive to British Columbia (and how likely was it that I would ever pass by Glacier National Park again before its namesakes had completely melted?).